rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/get-show-health-monitor-configuration-v1.0-account-loadbalancers-loadbalancerid-healthmonitor.rst

 Shows the health monitor configuration, if one exists.

 **Connect Monitor**

 The monitor connects to each node on its defined port to ensure that the service is listening properly.
 The connect monitor is the most basic type of health check and does no post-processing or protocol-specific health checks.
 It includes several configurable properties, as shown in the :ref:`monitor-attributes`.

 **Monitor HTTP and HTTPS**

 The HTTP and HTTPS monitor is more intelligent than the connect monitor.
 It is capable of processing an HTTP or HTTPS response to determine the condition of a node.
 It supports the same basic properties as the connect monitor and includes additional attributes that are used to evaluate the HTTP response.
 You can supply an optional ``hostHeader`` attribute for the HTTP and HTTPS health monitor to specify a host for which the health monitors should check.
 See :ref:`monitor-attributes`.

 .. _monitor-attributes:

-**Monitor Attributes**
+Monitor Attributes
+""""""""""""""""""

 The following table lists the required and optional attributes for both Monitor Connections and Monitor HTTP and HTTPS:

 .. table:: Attributes for Connect Monitor and Monitor HTTP and HTTPS

     +----------------------------+----------------------------------------------+----------+
     | Name                       | Description                                  | Required |
     +============================+==============================================+==========+